 True baptism is not with material water.
 It is with symbolical water—the water of knowledge and belief in God.

 If a man’s heart is impure, if he hates his fellow men, he can wash his body with material water forever, and will still not be cleansed within.
 Baptism with water is an outward symbol of an inward truth.
-It is the act of being purified of one’s past errors by the water of the knowledge of God, as given to mankind by His Messenger.
+It is the act of being purified of ones past errors by the water of the knowledge of God, as given to mankind by His Messenger.

 Throughout the Holy Books this symbol of water is used to represent knowledge.
 In Jeremiah, the Lord says: